+Gender distribution in KZN, female have the higher percentage 52,4 and male constitute of 47,6.
+There is an indication that women be more than men from the age group of 20 years and up.
 The male population contributes approximately 47, 2% of the total district population.
-The shares of the male population in all local municipalities are similar.
 A lower share of male population possibly indicates the migration of male population to other areas in search for economic opportunities.